AdobeDocs/experience-manager-64.en/help/sites-administering/livefyre.md

    Your Livefyre-AEM package is now installed.
 Before you can begin using the integration features, you must Configure AEM to use Livefyre.

-   For more information and release notes on feature packs, see [Feature Packs](https://helpx.adobe.com/experience-manager/6-3/release-notes/feature-packs-release-notes.html).

 ### Configure AEM to use Livefyre: Create a Configuration Folder {#configure-aem-to-use-livefyre-create-a-configuration-folder}